CoreCrafted-Network/server-docs/README.md

 > Please keep in mind that every merge request is moderated , and will only be merged to master once we make sure everything is correct and accurate, so, if your modification/enhancement contains "facts" which we are unsure, please provide us with evidence so that your changes could be approved quicker

-> Also, **NEVER** make lie and advertisements when modifying, or changing truths to something else maliciously (e.g. changing "Server Owner" to someone else)
+> Also, **NEVER** make false statements and advertisements when modifying, or changing truth inside to something else maliciously (e.g. changing "Server Owner" to someone else)

 ### Branching
 * **"master" branch**: The main production branch for English Official Version .
 If you want to clone this branch, use `https://github.com/CoreCrafted-Network/server-docs.git` in Git Bash